-The Ravenclaw bloke, shooting Potter a knowing look, started to inch away.
-Yeah, you better go.
-Stupid Claw.
+The Ravenclaw bloke, shooting Potter a knowing look, began to inch away.
+Yeah, you better go, you stupid 'Claw.
 Think you’re so smart and perfect, like you’re the only person who reads books?!
 Well, guess what, bozo?
 I read books too!
 I read loads of books!
 Madame Pince loves me!
-We’re besties!
-BESTIES I TELL YOU!
+I'M LIKE A DAUGHTER TO HER.

 “Stop trying to take my drink!”
 I whined.

-I pouted, letting Potter take the offending glass, my eyes trained on the Ravenclaw’s retreating form.
-“I hate that guy.”
+I sulked even as I allowed Potter to take the offending glass, my eyes lingering on the Ravenclaw’s retreating form.
+“Fuck Kevin."

-“He’s a bozo.”
+“No," I insisted, with utmost dignity.
+"He’s a bozo.”

-“Mmhmm,” I hummed sassily.
+“Uh-huh,” I hummed sassily.
 “You’re not very nice to me.”